marcelpatrick/Patricks_3rdPersonShooter_Simple/README.md

 Create a C++ class inheriting from base pawn to be the enemies class, CowEnemy.cpp

-- In CowEnemy.h, Create a Tick and begin play functions and override them.
+- In CowEnemy.h, Create a Tick that takes in a float DeltaTime parameter and overrides the tick function that got inherited from base pawn. (before compiling, define Tick function on CowEnemy.cpp
+- Declare a begin play function and also override the inherited begin play function. (before compiling, define BeginPlay function in CowEnemy.cpp)
-- Also create a CowPlayer* pointer to store the Player's location in order for the enemies to find it and follow it.
+- Create a CowPlayer* pointer to store the Player's location in order for the enemies to find it and follow it.
-- Also, create a variable type FTimerHandle to store info about the world time and pass this as parameter to set our timer with a delay for the fire rate.
+- Create a variable type FTimerHandle to store info about the world time and pass this as parameter to set our timer with a delay for the fire rate.
+- Declare a fire rate and fire range variables to adjust these parameters for the enemies fire conditions
 - Declare a CheckFireCondition() function to check if it is the right moment to fire and a InFireRange() function to trigger if Player is within fire range:
+- Declare a RotateActor() function to rotate the enemy towards the player that take a FVector.
 ```cpp

 ```

-In Player.h, Declare a bool to tell if the tank is still alive, if it is not, stop firing at it
+In CowPlayer.h, Declare a bool to tell if the tank is still alive, if it is not, stop firing at it
 ```cpp

 ```

-- In Enemy.cpp, Define our custom tick function to find the player location and rotate the enemy towards the tank if it is in range.
+- In CowEnemy.cpp, Define our custom tick function to find the player location and rotate the enemy towards the tank if it is in range.
-- Also Define our custom BeginPlay function to get the Player location in order for the enemy to follow it.
+- Define our custom BeginPlay function to get the Player location in order for the enemy to follow it.
-- Then create a player pointer variable to store its location and set the timer.
+- Create a player pointer variable to store its location and set the timer.
-- Also, Define CheckFireCondition() and InFireRange functions.
+- Define CheckFireCondition() and InFireRange() functions.
 ```cpp